Best Mattress of 2023

 What is the Best Mattress for Arthritis?

 When we talk about arthritis, we’re not just talking about one disease.
-Arthritis is an informal term for one of the more than 100 different types of arthritis and related conditions to do with joint pain and joint disease, according to the Arthritis Foundation.
+Arthritis is a term for one of the more than 100 different types of arthritis and related conditions to do with joint pain and joint disease, according to the Arthritis Foundation.

 Arthritis is America’s leading cause of disability, affecting more than 50 million adults.
 It develops more frequently as we age and is most common in women.
 Symptoms can include swelling, stiffness, and pain in the joints.